New European Commentary

 1Ki 8:49 then hear their prayer and their supplication in heaven, your dwelling place, and maintain their cause-

 When exiled from Absalom, David had prayed toward God's "holy hill" of Zion, and had been regathered there (Ps.
 3:4).
-David had fled Jerusalem and the "holy hill" of the temple mount, which was now under Absalom's control.
-But he believes Yahweh is still there, present as it were in the temple, and answering his prayer.
+David had fled Jerusalem and the "holy hill" of the temple mount, which was then under Absalom's control.
+But he believed Yahweh was still there, present as it were in the temple, and answering his prayer.
 He perhaps alludes to the promises that if Israel sinned and were exiled, they could always pray to God and hope for regathering to His holy hill (Dt.
 30:1-4; Neh.
 1:9).
 Solomon now develops these thoughts further, in teaching that Israel in their dispersion were to pray to God toward Jerusalem, His "holy hill" of Zion (1 Kings 8:48,49).
 We see therefore how Solomon would have reflected upon his father David's experience; David had prayed towards God's "holy hill" when in exile from it, and had been heard.
 Solomon may well have been in David's retinue at the time, and would have experienced the wonder of return to Zion because of his father's prayer towards God in Zion.

 1Ki 8:50 and forgive Your people who have sinned against You, and all their transgressions in which they have transgressed against You; and give them compassion before those who carried them captive, that they may have compassion on them-

 God's giving of compassion to His people depended upon their holiness before Him (s.w.
 Dt.
 13:17).
 But Solomon implies that it will be predicated upon the temple he had built.
 Form was replacing content, external religion was trumping true spirituality, physical symbolism was obscuring true repentance.
+The irony is that when Judah were in exile God gave them this compassion in the eyes of their captors.
+But they were not very penitent, nor was there any temple standing for them to pray towards.
+This fairly obvious observation is surely to highlight the bankruptcy of Solomon's thoughts here.
+He has no understanding of grace.

 1Ki 8:51 (for they are Your people, and Your inheritance, which You brought out of Egypt, from the midst of the furnace of iron)-